HichuYamichu/winwin/readme.md

 # Rough edges

-- Most window manipulation functions are not good enough; there are small but noticable gaps between windows after applying the given layout.
-- Window ordering can change unpredictably when window is open or closed.
-- There is no virtual desktop support yet (the goal is to use windows native virtual desktops instead of implementing a custom solution)..
+- There is no virtual desktop support yet (the goal is to use windows native virtual desktops instead of implementing a custom solution).
 - There is a huge amount of window positioning functionality that has not yet been implemented.
 - Once EventQueue is created, it MUST be pulled for events; not doing so will cause internal quque to fill up, which in turn can cause most desktop applications to stop responding.

+All of the above issues are going to be resolved soon.

-# Performance
+# Design considerations

-winwin in made with performance in mind.
-Its event-based architecture and careful memory management guarantee a low CPU and memory footprint.
+- winwin does not use any major 3rd party libraries; everything is handmade.
+- winwin uses allocator api wherever possible.
+Most importantly, it uses an arena allocator for event-scoped allocations.
+- winwin uses a custom IPC and event loop solution, ensuring optimal thread utilization.
+There are no spin loops; IO is done with IOCP in order to avoid wasted CPU cycles.
+- winwin's api is mostly procedural with a functional feel.
+This makes it easy for rust newbies to use and configure.
+- winwin functions do not return errors.
+The only failure points in this library are Windows calls.
+Their errors are not actionable for the end user in almost all cases.
+Instead of propagating errors up, winwin attempts to perform requested actions and logs any failure cases. winwin keeps a minimal internal state and all changes to it always succeed and are always valid; failing actions do not leave the application in an invalid state.